basecamp/kamal/README.md

 ## Stage of development

-This is alpha software.
-Lots of stuff is missing.
-Lots of stuff will keep moving around for a while.
+This is beta software.
+Commands may still move around.
+But we're live in production at [37signals](https://37signals.com).

 ## License